 Partnering Addiction Counselors with Clients and Healthcare Professionals

 This course on opioid use disorder treatment is designed for social workers, professional counselors, psychologists, nurses, and substance abuse counselors, who do clinical work.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to develop their understanding of treatments for opioid use disorder.
+This course is appropriate for intermediate and advanced level practitioners who wish to increase their knowledge and expertise of treatments for opioid use disorder.
 The course material includes a review of treatment settings.
 It may also be useful for licensed clinicians who require clinical continuing education courses for license renewal.